khanlatif001/GUI-App-Ocean-Optics-QePro-Spectrometer/README.md

 If you use this GUI in your research, please cite it as:

-Latif Ullah Khan, XEOL Spectral Map GUI – A PyQt5-based spectroscopic acquisition and mapping tool for Ocean Optics spectrometers, BM08-XAFS/XRF Beamline, SESAME Synchrotron Light Source, 2025.
+Latif Ullah Khan, XEOL Spectral GUI – A PyQt5-based spectroscopic acquisition and mapping tool for Ocean Optics spectrometers, BM08-XAFS/XRF Beamline, SESAME Synchrotron Light Source, 2025.

 BibTeX: